 The Tasmanian Law Society and the Real Estate Institute of Tasmania publish a standard form contract.
 This type of contract is used for the majority of property sales in this state.
 Standard sale contracts contain limited ‘get out’ clauses.
 The most common ones are conditions to get finance and building inspection clauses.

 Consumer can take some simple steps to see if there are restrictions or obligations involved when buying residential property.
 Make sure you read and understand all the terms, conditions and 'fine print' before you sign a contract.
 Keep a copy of all documents you sign.

 The Tasmanian Government has supported the Law Society of Tasmania and the Real Estate Institute of Tasmania in a recent review process of the standard form contract.
 Vendor disclosure and cooling off periods have been added as an option for purchasers and vendors to use in the contract for the sale of residential property.
 This contract will be released in early 2017.

 More information and/or complaints about property agents is available from the Property Agents Board - Tasmania

-The Department of Primary Industries, Parks, Water and Environment (DPIPWE) administers the Valuation of Land Act 2001.
-Further information can be obtained from the Office of the Valuer-General.
+The Office of the Valuer General - Department of Primary Industries, Parks, Water and Environment (DPIPWE) administers the Valuation of Land Act 2001.

 The Director of Consumer Affairs and Fair Trading may receive complaints against a land valuer and may investigate and determine whether or not there are grounds for disciplinary action and may: